Infrastructure Projects

 Sepulveda Basin Vision Plan

-Imagine transforming 2,000 acres of the Valley into a vibrant, green sanctuary!
+The City is working with several departments and the Army Core of Engineers to transform 2,000 acres of the Valley into a vibrant, green sanctuary!
 The Sepulveda Basin Vision Plan is our big leap towards a greener future, restoring the L.A.
 River and promising to redefine outdoor recreation..
 From serene walking paths to bustling sports fields, we’re not just dreaming of a new L.A. – we’re building it.
 This isn’t just a plan; it’s a movement, championed by your community, for your community.
 Join us in bringing this vision to life, for a Sepulveda Basin that’s more accessible, lively, and eco-friendly than ever before.

 Rory M. Shaw Wetlands Park